Pyrmont, New South Wales: History

 The area was also the site of the first Presbyterian Church in the colony, built in 1864 and situated in Mount Street.
 The congregation eventually outgrew the premises and had to move to a new church at Quarry Street, Ultimo, in 1883.
 In the 1870s, a small Methodist chapel was built in Harris Street on land owned by Charles Saunders.
 In the 1920s, it was converted to the Maybanke Free Kindergarten, named after Maybanke Anderson, a feminist and educationist.
 It was still used for that purpose as of 2018.

 Pyrmont became a working class industrial and port community.
 A major sugar refinery was operated by CSR Limited.
 In 1900 the area had a population of around 30,000.
 The first Pyrmont Bridge opened in 1858.
 A larger bridge with a swinging span opened in 1902, but was closed to traffic in the 1980s.
 It was subsequently turned into a pedestrian precinct.
 In 1973, a public meeting held between residents of Pyrmont and Ultimo asked the Builders Labourers Federation imposed a green ban on the North Western Expressway to save much of the suburb.

-The Sydney Fish Market was opened in Pyrmont in 1966.
-As of 2025, the market is undergoing redevelopment to create a new, state-of-the-art facility at an adjacent site.
-The new Sydney Fish Market will open in January 2026.
-The old site will be redeveloped to parkland and housing.